-Last week we spoke with Owen Feeney, Athletic Rehabilitation Therapist about long-distance running, the demands it has on your body and what you can do to give your body a better chance at avoiding injury.
+Long-distance running, why should we bother?!
+Well, there are many reasons to get out there moving that will benefit you physically, mentally and socially.
+We spoke with Owen Feeney, Athletic Rehabilitation Therapist, to learn more about long-distance running, the demands it has on your body and what you can do to give your body a better chance at avoiding injury.

 This week, we’re sticking with the running vibe: Owen walks us through some of the health benefits associated with long-distance running and what results you might expect to see!